openstack-archive/congress/doc/source/policy.rst

 some tables from Neutron, others from Nova).

-For example, if we have the following table schemas from Nova, Neutron, and
-|ad|, we could write a policy that says every network connected to a VM must
-either be public or owned by someone in the same group as the VM owner.::
+For example, if we have the following table schemas from Nova, Neutron, and ActiveDirectory, we could write a policy that says every network connected to a VM must either be public or owned by someone in the same group as the VM owner.::

   error(vm, network) :-